payalsin/iControlLX/Testing.md

 - The variable file will contain VLAN tags along with other information.
 The VLAN tags should match the VLAN tags assigned by APIC once the service graph is deployed.
 - The ansible playbook will only configure the BIG-IP.

+VLAN information on the APIC after a service graph is deployed.
+These are the values that should be provided in your variable file
+- VLANS : 1881 and 1848

 ![](media/image23.png)